Bioreactor: Design

+A stainless-steel industrial bioreactor installed in a veterinary vaccine production facility.

 Bioreactor design is a relatively complex engineering task, which is studied in the discipline of biochemical/bioprocess engineering.
 Under optimum conditions, the microorganisms or cells are able to perform their desired function with limited production of impurities.
 The environmental conditions inside the bioreactor, such as temperature, nutrient concentrations, pH, and dissolved gases (especially oxygen for aerobic fermentations) affect the growth and productivity of the organisms.
 The temperature of the fermentation medium is maintained by a cooling jacket, coils, or both.
 Particularly exothermic fermentations may require the use of external heat exchangers.
 Nutrients may be continuously added to the fermenter, as in a fed-batch system, or may be charged into the reactor at the beginning of fermentation.
 The pH of the medium is measured and adjusted with small amounts of acid or base, depending upon the fermentation.
 For aerobic (and some anaerobic) fermentations, reactant gases (especially oxygen) must be added to the fermentation.
 Since oxygen is relatively insoluble in water (the basis of nearly all fermentation media), air (or purified oxygen) must be added continuously.
 The action of the rising bubbles helps mix the fermentation medium and also "strips" out waste gases, such as carbon dioxide.
 In practice, bioreactors are often pressurized; this increases the solubility of oxygen in water.
 In an aerobic process, optimal oxygen transfer is sometimes the rate limiting step.
 Oxygen is poorly soluble in water—even less in warm fermentation broths—and is relatively scarce in air (20.95%).
 Oxygen transfer is usually helped by agitation, which is also needed to mix nutrients and to keep the fermentation homogeneous.
 Gas dispersing agitators are used to break up air bubbles and circulate them throughout the vessel.

 Fouling can harm the overall efficiency of the bioreactor, especially the heat exchangers.
 To avoid it, the bioreactor must be easily cleaned.
 Interior surfaces are typically made of stainless steel for easy cleaning and sanitation.
 Typically bioreactors are cleaned between batches, or are designed to reduce fouling as much as possible when operated continuously.
 Heat transfer is an important part of bioreactor design; small vessels can be cooled with a cooling jacket, but larger vessels may require coils or an external heat exchanger.

 Scale-down bioreactors play an important rule in process development as they allow for parameters to be fine-tuned without substantial materials or consumables investments.